ecomplus/client/README.md

 4. Sort object.

 ##### Sort Object
-To make your work easier, we have created three default sort options, by views, price and sales:
+We have created three default sort options, by views, price and sales:

 | Number | Name  | Usage |
 | :---:  | :---: | :---: |